mike-adeyemi/top_100_tiktokers_influencers/README.md

 - What's the general approach in creating this solution from start to finish?

-1. Get the data
-2. Explore the data in Excel
+1. Load the data into Excel for an initial scan.
-3. Load the data into SQL Server
+2. Import the dataset into SQL Server for data cleaning.
-4. Clean the data with SQL
-5. Test the data with SQL
+3. Perform necessary transformations (removing nulls, renaming columns, formatting data types).
+4. Create a SQL view to structure clean data for Power BI.
-6. Visualize the data in Power BI
+5. Load the cleaned dataset into Power BI for visualization.
+6. Apply DAX measures to compute engagement rates and other metrics.
-7. Generate the findings based on the insights
+7. Publish insights and document findings on GitHub.
-8. Write the documentation + commentary
-9. Publish the data to GitHub Pages

 ## Data exploration notes